chradev/Adroid/README.md

 The above list will be updated continuously, so any new ideas are welcome.

 ## How easy is it to use AI?

 #### It is easy to use Raspberry Pi AI Kit (HAILO 8L - 13 TOPS) on Raspberry Pi 5!

 Some tests were made to use the Raspberry Pi AI Kit (HAILO 8L - 13 TOPS) on Raspberry Pi 5 16GB with Debian 13 (Trixie) desktop distribution and Linux kernel ver.
 6.12.47.
 AI Kit's M.2 module and 512GB NVMe SSD were mounted on WaveShare PCIe to 2-CHANNEL M.2 HAT+ for Raspberry Pi 5.
-WaveShare 16MP autofocus camera (IMX519) was connected to the first CSI interface, and appropriate software (libcamera2, OpenCV etc.) was installed and tested to work.
+Arducam 16MP IMX519 autofocus camera was connected to the first CSI interface, and appropriate software (libcamera2, OpenCV etc.) was installed and tested to work.
 A series of performance tests were also made, and a better Geekbench CPU score was found for Raspberry Pi 5 Model B Rev 1.1 vs. Rev 1.0 ([2091/891](https://browser.geekbench.com/v6/cpu/15497913) vs. [1629/793](https://browser.geekbench.com/v6/cpu/5636316)).

 Appropriate software and AI demo examples for the Raspberry Pi AI Kit (HAILO 8L - 13 TOPS) are installed and tested to work.